Singular Hodge theory for combinatorial geometries: Proof of the main theorem

 \subsection{Proof of Theorem \ref{theorem_all} for non-Boolean matroids}

 We now complete the inductive proof of Theorem \ref{theorem_all} when $\M$ is not the Boolean matroid; the Boolean case will be addressed in Section \ref{sec:boo}.
 Let $\M$ be a matroid that is not Boolean, and assume that Theorem \ref{theorem_all} holds for any matroid whose ground set is a proper subset of $E$.
 Since $\M$ is not Boolean, we may fix an element $i\in E$ which is not a coloop.
-If $i$ has a parallel element, then all of our statements about $\M$ are equivalent to the corresponding statements about $\Mi$, so we may assume that it does not.
+If $\{i\}$ is not a flat, then $i$ has a parallel element and all of our statements about $\M$ are equivalent to the corresponding statements about $\Mi$.
+Thus, we may assume that $\{i\}$ is a flat.
+We will continue our convention of writing $x_i$ in place of $x_{\{i\}}$.